leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/simple_data_types.md

 Note that `not` is a special keyword to negate a boolean, i.e. turn `True` into `False` and vice versa.

+## Interacting different data types with each other
+Every now and then we perform operations with multiple data types.
+Python is somewhat unique in how these interactions unfold.

+In general, the best way is to try it out and see.
+The programmer has to implement the allowed interactions one by one.
+Here we list some of the common ones:
+- `int * str` will replicate the `str` as many times as the `int`
+  - Values less than or equal to 0, will be treated as 0, returning an empty string
+- Any mathematical operation between an `int` or `float` with a `bool` will first convert the `bool` value to `1` (if it's `True`) and `0` (if it's `False`).

 {% include lib/mathjax.html %}